- home

 - Preheat oven to 200°C (180°C fan-forced).

-- Use a lightly floured rolling pin to roll out the pastry on a lightly floured bench top to a round about 3 mm thick.
-Line an ungreased 22 cm diameter (base measurement), 3 cm deep pie plate with the pastry.
+- Use a lightly floured rolling pin to roll out the pastry on a lightly floured bench top to a round about 3mm thick.
+Line an ungreased 22cm diameter (base measurement), 3cm deep pie plate or tart tin with the pastry.
 Use a small sharp knife to trim any excess pastry.

 - Place the pastry case on an oven tray and use a fork to prick the base about 12 times.
-Line the pastry case with baking paper or foil and fill with pastry weights, dried beans or raw rice, making sure they fill the case.
-Bake in preheated oven for 15 minutes.
+Line the pastry case with crumpled baking paper or foil and fill with pastry weights or raw rice, making sure they fill the case.
+Bake in preheated oven for 20 minutes.

 - Remove the pastry case from the oven and use the paper or the foil to lift the weights out of the case.
-Return the case to the oven and bake for a further 15 minutes or until the pastry is just cooked through and looks dry.
+Return the case to the oven and bake for a further 20-25 minutes or until the pastry is cooked through and is golden.
 Set aside to cool.

-- To make the Lemon filling, place the cornflour in a medium saucepan.
+- To make the Lemon Filling, place the cornflour in a medium saucepan.
 Use a balloon whisk to gradually stir in the combined lemon juice and water until smooth and well combined.
 Stir in the sugar, egg yolks and butter.
 Stir over medium heat for 3-5 minutes or until the butter melts.
-Continue to stir over medium-low heat for 5-10 minutes or until the mixture simmers and thickens.
+Continue to stir over medium-low heat for 5-10 minutes or until the mixture thickens and comes to a simmer.
 Pour immediately into the pastry shell and use the back of a metal spoon to smooth the surface.
 Set aside for 30 minutes to cool.
-Cover and chill for 2 hours or until the filling is set.
+Cover and chill for at least 2 hours or until the filling is set.

 - When ready to serve, preheat oven to 240°C (220°C fan-forced).

-- To make the meringue Meringue topping, use an electric mixer with a whisk attachment to whisk the egg whites and salt on medium speed until soft peaks form.
-With the motor running, gradually add the sugar, a spoonful at a time, whisking well after each addition until the mixture is very thick and glossy and all the sugar has dissolved.
-Use a spatula or large metal spoon to stir the meringue mixture gently to expel any excess air.
-Spread the meringue mixture over the top of the lemon filling, swirling as desired.
-Bake in preheated oven for 5-10 minutes or until browned on the edges (see Baker’s tips).
-Stand for 5 minutes before scooping with a large metal spoon or cutting into wedges with a sharp knife that has been dipped in hot water (see Baker’s tips).
+- Spread the meringue mixture over the top of the lemon filling, swirling as desired.
+Bake in preheated oven for 5-10 minutes or until browned on the edges (see Baker’s Tips).
+Stand for 5 minutes before scooping with a large metal spoon or cutting into wedges with a sharp knife that has been dipped in hot water (see Baker’s Tips).

 Baker's Tips